Nearest neighbor empirical processes: Introduction

-Following the rationale of \textit{local averaging} lying behind nearest neighbor procedure \citep{gyorfi2006distribution}, the $k$-NN empirical measure is an estimate of $\mu_x$, the (regular) conditional measure of $ Y$ given $X = x$ (which further is supposed to exist).
-For any class $\mathcal G$ of real valued measurable functions on $(S,\mathcal S)$, the nearest neighbor measure induces a (random) map which is helpful to introduce the $k$-\textit{NN process} defined as Remark that the previous definition is comparable to that of standard empirical processes \citep{wellner1996} though the square-root of the number of neighbors is used here as a normalizing factor.
-From a practical point of view, the $k$-NN process is of great interest because many meaningful statistical objects can be examined through it.
-The standard $k$-NN regression rule takes the form $\int y \, \diff \hat \mu_{n,k,x}(y)$ while alternative robust version might be expressed as $ \min_{\theta } \hat \mu_{n,k,x} (\psi_\theta)$, with $\psi_{\theta} (y) = |y-\theta|$, as studied in \cite{hardle1988robust}.
-Also, the $k$-NN estimate of the conditional distribution function is given by $\hat F_{k} (y|x) = \hat \mu_{n,k,x} ( \ind_{\{\cdot \leq y\}} ) $ , $ y\in {\mathbb R}$, from which we can easily deduce $k$-NN quantiles $ u \mapsto \hat F_{k} ^- (u|x)$ where $F^-$ stands for the generalized inverse of $F$.
+From a practical point of view, the $k$-NN measure is of great interest because many meaningful statistical objects can be examined through it.
+The standard $k$-NN regression rule takes the form $\int y \, \diff \hat \mu_{n,k,x}(y)$ while alternative robust versions might be expressed as $ \min_{\theta } \hat \mu_{n,k,x} (\psi_\theta)$, with for instance $\psi_{\theta} (y) = |y-\theta|$, as studied in \cite{hardle1988robust} when using Nadaraya-Watson weights.
+Moreover, the $k$-NN estimate of the conditional distribution function is given by $\hat F_{n,k,x} (y) = \hat \mu_{n,k,x} ( \ind_{(-\infty , y] } ) $, $ y\in {\mathbb R}$, from which we can easily deduce $k$-NN quantiles $ u \mapsto \hat F_{n,k,x} ^- (u)$ where $F^-$ stands for the generalized inverse of $F$.
 Similarly, $k$-NN versions of conditional copula \citep{veraverbeke2011estimation}, Nelson-Aalen or Kaplan-Meier \citep{beran1981nonparametric,dabrowska1989uniform} estimates might be obtained from applying the corresponding transformation to the $k$-NN measure.
-A summary of the resulting transformations is given in \citep[Section 3.9.4]{wellner1996}.
+A summary of several such useful transformations is given in \citep[Section 3.9.4]{wellner1996}.